Council position: 2

-Councilmember Kshama Sawant is not a career politician.
+Kshama Sawant is not a career politician.
 She is an activist who brings a passion for social justice to her work as a public servant.
-As a member of the city council, Kshama pledges to be a voice for workers, youth, the oppressed and the voiceless.
-She only accepts the average wage of the average worker from the six figure Seattle City Council salary.
+As a member of the City Council, Kshama pledges to be a voice for workers, youth, the oppressed and the voiceless.
+She only accepts the average workers' wage and donates the rest of her six-figure salary to building social justice movements.

 Alongside being a teacher, Kshama is an activist, organizer, and socialist, and is a member of Socialist Alternative, in solidarity with the Committee for a Workers' International, which organizes for working-class interests on every continent.

 While growing up in India, Kshama was always conscious of the extreme poverty and inequality surrounding her.
 After working as a computer engineer, she came to the US to study economics in order to better understand the root causes of oppression and poverty.
 Upon arriving in the US, the richest country in the world, Kshama was surprised and radicalized by the inequality and poverty that exists here.